ak9024/rilis/README.md

 # Rilis

-Rilis is a tool for deployment built with Rust.
+Rilis is a local deployment tools built with Rust.

+## 🚧 Notes

+> This CLI is under development

 ## Features